Why standards and metrics for objective evaluation?

 Despite the variety of approaches taken in industry and research, the two models turned out to be broadly similar, but they were also different in important ways due to their history.
 In a series of meetings the developers of MQM and DQF agreed to make substantive changes to both frameworks to bring them into harmony.
 The newly harmonized metric offers translation professionals a standard and dynamic model that can be used in every context.
 It can be used ‘stand-alone’ but is also available through the DQF open API.

-Without measurement, no improvement.
+Without measurement there is no improvement.
 Companies only become more efficient and deliver the required quality if they generate statistics and act upon the data.
-For that standards and metrics need to be implemented in translation workflows and technologies, streamline, automate and collect data in a normalized fashion.
+For that, standards and metrics need to be implemented in translation workflows and technologies in order to streamline, automate and collect data in a normalized fashion.
 A number of CAT tools and TMSs have already implemented some of the metrics above.
-Most popular of these is the MQM-DQF harmonized metric integrated in the main CAT tools.
-For more information, please refer to this page: https://www.taus.net/evaluate/plugins
+The most popular among them is the MQM-DQF harmonized metric integrated in the main CAT tools.
+For more information, please check the plugins listed under How to get started section of the DQF page.